 ADELE ETHERIDGE WOODSON

-Adele Etheridge Woodson is an award-winning classically trained film and visual media composer.
-As a film composer, her strengths lie in her versatility and her creativity in fusing music genres.
-Notably, Adele scored Pant Hoot, a documentary featuring Dr. Jane Goodall, and she received the prestigious 2023 Horizon Award from the International Sound and Film Music Festival for her score for the dramatic film Bird of Paradise.
-In 2024, she acted as one of the jury members for the ISFMF.
+Adele Etheridge Woodson is an award-winning, classically trained film and visual media composer.
+Her strengths as a film composer include versatility and creativity in blending music genres.
+She notably scored Pant Hoot, a documentary featuring Dr. Jane Goodall, and won the prestigious 2023 Horizon Award from the International Sound and Film Music Festival for her score for the dramatic film Bird of Paradise.

-Adele’s compositional work also includes original dance shows and sound installations, but her most impressive feat may be her concert premieres in Vienna, New York City, Phoenix, Cleveland, and Nashville.
-Adele also released a post-classical, ambient EP titled Jude Street on July 12, 2024.
+Adele's compositional work also spans original dance shows and interactive sound installations.
+Her concert premieres have taken place in major cultural hubs such as Vienna, New York City, Phoenix, Austin, and Nashville.
+She released a post-classical, ambient EP titled Jude Street in 2024, and often creates original bite-sized music to showcase on her social media channels.

-Adele currently resides in London, England and is an active member of BAFTA’s 2023 Connect program, the Alliance for Women Film Composers, Women in Film and TV UK, and the Society of Composers and Lyricists.
-She is represented by Emily Richardson at 515 Talent.
+Adele currently resides in London, England.
+She is an active member of BAFTA, the Alliance for Women Film Composers, Women in Film and TV UK, and the Society of Composers and Lyricists.
+She is represented by 515 Talent.